-A little while ago, I did a small PR photo for a yogurt product being given away.
+A little while ago, I did a small public relations photo for a yogurt product being given away.
 After the photo, the young lady gave me – you guessed it – a free sample of the yogurt.
 It was so delicious that I later bought two boxes of the stuff.

 The purpose of a free sample is to eliminate all risk to the consumer.
 The customer has nothing to lose by trying a free product.
 There will never be any buyer’s remorse when it’s free.
-Not many folks are willing to take a chance on a product that they, or their friends, have never used.
+Not many folks are willing to take a chance on a product that they’ve never used.
 Why risk their time and money on the unknown?

 Welcome the free sample.

-Online, authors sometimes give away a chapter or two of their latest book; a movie distributor always shows a couple of trailers or even some extended clips; an up-and-coming band might give away a song; designers sometimes give away a web site template or some web graphics.
+Online, authors sometimes give away a chapter from their latest book; a movie distributor will release a couple of trailers or even some extended clips; an up-and-coming band might give away a song; designers sometimes give away a web-site template or some web graphics.

 But what about an assignment photographer?
 How can you give away a sample of an assignment?